MBAlexandreMB/async-queue/README.md

 #### Queue Methods
-The asyncqueue package allows you to control the flow of your asynchronous functions.
+The parallel-async-queue package allows you to control the flow of your asynchronous functions.

 | Method  | Parameters                                                                                                                                                                                                                                                                                                                                                 | Returns                                                                                                                                           | Description                                                                                                                                                                                                                                         |
 |---------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|